fabricioyukio/elastic-rails-searchkick/readme.md

 ### As of this moment we do have...

+#### 2023-05-24
+- Updated documentation
+- Gave more clarification, as someone pointed that there should be done a compulsory reindex via Rails Console.(You might need if you loaded the DB data through any other way, that is not specified here, and there are lots of ways to do so.)

 #### 2023-05-21
 - Made the Specs for requests to work in both NGRok and Docker.
 - Added some relevant Test Specs for Workers